bablokb/cp-datalogger/build-template/Readme.md

 ==============

 This directory contains build template files for a datalogger (`DL1`) and for a gateway (`GW`).
+Both devices should run CircuitPython 9.2.9.

-For building you need a unix-like environment with at least GNU-make.
+The build needs a unix-like environment with at least GNU-make.
-Besides Linux, MacOS works.
+Besides Linux, MacOS is knowned to work.
 WSL ("Windows Subsystem for Linux") probably also works, but hasn't been tested.

 Preparation